UniconLabs/grouper-demo-docker/README.md

 You can log into the Grouper UI with "banderson/password".
 The account is a sysadmin.
 Also available is "jsmith/password", which has no explicit privs.

+The LDAP admin bind account is "cn=admin,dc=example,dc=edu/password".
+The MySql admin account is "root/<nopassword>".

 ## Building

 From source: